 - Add in soy sauce, sweet chili sauce, dijon mustard, flaxseed meal, nutritional yeast, garlic powder, breadcrumbs, tomato paste and cayenne pepper to the mixing bowl.
 Add in the cooked onions and garlic.
 Mix very well into a thick batter.
 Make sure everything is evenly mixed (it’s a very thick mix).
 Transfer this into the parchment lined loaf pan and smooth down with the back of a spoon.

-- While the meatloaf is baking, mix the tomato paste, brown sugar, syrup, garlic powder, soy sauce and paprika in a bowl and stir together.
-Spoon this over the top of the meatloaf and spread it evenly around.
+- While the meatloaf is baking, mix the tomato paste, brown sugar, maple syrup, garlic powder and paprika in a bowl and stir together.

 - Remove from the oven and allow to cool for at least 10 minutes before removing from the loaf pan by lifting the meatloaf out with the parchment paper.
 Let it cool for another 10 minutes.